carbon-language/carbon-lang/clang-tools-extra/docs/module-map-checker.rst

 Warning message have the form::

-  warning: module.map does not account for file: header.h
+  warning: module.modulemap does not account for file: header.h

 Note that for the case of the module map referencing a file that does not exist, the module map parser in Clang will display an error message.